The Cranbery Saw Us – No tour name, early years concert

 - The concert was scheduled in the afternoon/early evening (5:15pm) and admission was free.

-- Length of the concert, exact setlist and number of people in the audience are unknown.
+- Duration of the concert, exact setlist and number of people in the audience are unknown.

-- There is no picture of the show or the venue from that day.
-Pictures above come from Google Street View captures from 2012, unfortunately the Flag Café was no longer there as it definitely closed in 1991.
+- There is no photo of the show or the venue from that day.
+Pictures above come from Google Street View from 2012, unfortunately the Flag Café was no longer there as it definitely closed in 1991.

 - Noel Hogan (Anything cassette tape)